‘Old’ Summer Palace 圆明园

 The maze, all the rage in Europe at the time, has been reconstructed in stone.
 Called the Maze of Myriad Flowers, it has walls only about four feet high, so cheating is easy.
 Nevertheless, it’s full of Chinese shouting ‘Where’s your mother got to?’ to each other from different parts.
 At the Mid-Autumn Festival the emperor sat in a pavilion at at the centre, and the princesses ran around trying to reach him carrying lotus lanterns made of yellow silk, the winner receiving a reward.
 Presumably the maze was harder in the dark.

 In the site’s museum there are copies of contemporary illustrations of the palaces, and it’s possible to see from the work of early photographers (Child, Ohlmer, Piry, Mumm, Alimoff, Anner, Bishop, Black, Sirén, Gamble, Morrison, and von Perckhammer) that even after the troops had done their work in 1860 the buildings were substantially more intact than they are now.
-Some still rose as high as three storeys and others had been overlooked altogether and dismantled much later.
+Some still rose as high as three storeys and others had been overlooked altogether and were dismantled much later.
 In fact the plundering of stone, ceramics, and brick to use in buildings elsewhere continued right up to the 1970s.

 ▶ Yuánmíng Yuán, about 11km northwest of the city centre in Hǎidiàn district, t 6254 3670, www.yuanmingyuanpark.cn/ymyen, 7am–7pm, May–Aug; 7am–6.30pm, Apr, Sep, & Oct; 7am–5.30pm, Jan–Mar. ¥25 (¥10 park only). m Yuánmíng Yuán Park (Line 4) exit B. b to 圆明园南门: 特6, 运通124线, 319, 320, 331, 432, 438, 498, 508, 579, 628, 664, 696, 697.